ACK-J/postMessage-tracker-firefox/README.md

-# postMessage-tracker
+# postMessage-tracker-firefox

+This is a super simple port of the extension to make it work nicely with Firefox.
+All credit goes to Frans Rosén.

 Made by [Frans Rosén](https://twitter.com/fransrosen).
 Presented during the ["Attacking modern web technologies"-talk](https://www.youtube.com/watch?v=oJCCOnF25JU) ([Slides](https://speakerdeck.com/fransrosen/owasp-appseceu-2018-attacking-modern-web-technologies)) at OWASP AppSec Europe back in 2018, but finally released in May 2020.

 <img src="https://github.com/fransr/postMessage-tracker/raw/docs-images/images/listener-uber.png" width="500" />

-This Chrome extension monitors postMessage-listeners by showing you an indicator about the amount of listeners in the current window.
+This Firefox extension monitors postMessage-listeners by showing you an indicator about the amount of listeners in the current window.

 It supports tracking listeners in all subframes of the window.
 It also keeps track of short-lived listeners and listeners enabled upon interactions.
 You can also log the listener functions and locations to look them through them at a later stage by using the Log URL-option in the extension.
 This enables you to find hidden listeners that are only enabled for a short time inside an iframe.